 San Giorgio Maggiore

-The name of both an island and the famous church that sits on it, San Giorgio Maggiore is a place you want to add to your Venice itinerary without a doubt.
+The name of both an island and the famous church that sits on it, San Giorgio Maggiore is a place you want to add to your Venice itinerary and a place to tour without a doubt.
 The island is one of the many that surround Venice and affords you the ability to escape the crowds of the city and explore a different area than many tourists will on their trip.